aaaronweisenburger/aaronweisenburger.github.io/README.md

 Rensselaer Rocket Society(RRS)-Troy, New York:

-• Apart of the structures subsystem for RRS’s Intercollegiate Rocketry and Engineering Competition(IREC) team, which flew a payload to 9,863 feet on a student-developed solid rocket motor, deployed the payload at apogee, collected flight data, and recovered the vehicle.
+• Previously apart of the structures subsystem for RRS’s Intercollegiate Rocketry and Engineering Competition(IREC) team, which flew a payload to 9,863 feet on a student-developed solid rocket motor, deployed the payload at apogee, collected flight data, and recovered the vehicle.

 •Collaborated with team members approximately 3 hours each week to design and fabricate all airframe components, including body tubes, the nosecone, and fins with carbon fiber tip-to-tip reinforcements